lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 * save the notebook
 * close the browser windows
 * in the terminal where you started Jupyter notebook, click ctrl-c and confirm.
+* type in exit, to get the normal prompt back

 Now run velvet again, supplying the value for `exp_cov` (k-mer coverage) corresponding to your answer:

 ```
 velvetg ASM_NAME -exp_cov PEAK_K_MER_COVERAGE